CABBI ABCs: A Guide to Our Scientific Terms

 Oleochemicals: Products derived from vegetable or animal oils and fats (as opposed to petrochemicals made from petroleum or natural gas).
 Examples include soaps, lubricants, fatty acids, and fatty alcohols.
 CABBI’s research is aimed at using synthetic biology to make more of those compounds from renewable resources.

-‘omics: The collection of fields of study in biology ending in “-omics,” including genomics (the study of genomes), proteomics, transcriptomics, lipidomics, and glycomics.
+‘omics: The collection of fields of study in biology ending in “-omics,” including genomics (the study of genomes; definition in the Bioenergy Basics section), proteomics, transcriptomics, lipidomics, and glycomics.

 Photocatalysis: A process that uses light as a catalyst to spur a chemical reaction, as opposed to enzymatic or chemical catalysts.
 All organisms rely on chemical reactions to make various natural products, and scientists often use a combination of catalysts to produce higher yields, as in the production of biofuels and pharmaceuticals.
 CABBI researchers have developed a method that combines photocatalysis with enzymatic catalysts to aid production of valuable compounds.